|Kidney disease in your cat|

 As I mentioned earlier, your cat’s kidneys are quite sensitive to the passage of time; so kidney (renal) failure is a very common health problem in older cats.
 High on the list are also cancers.
 In my experience, cancers of cats are often more aggressive than those I see in dogs.
 These health problems often appear between 9 and 10 years of age.
 By the age of 12 they are common.
 It is also common for oldsters to have more than one problem going on at a time.
 Hyperthyroidism, hypertension (high blood pressure) and kidney problems, the trinity health issues, often appear on your doorstep together.
 When your veterinarian runns blood tests on your older cat, the results will probably not be quite the same as they were when it was younger.
 You can read about some of those changes here.

-What Changes Might Alert Me To A Health Problem ?
+What Changes In My Cat Might Alert Me To A Health Problem ?

 Behavioral and physical changes in an elderly cat are never a good sign.
 Of course, when a cat’s environment changes, that cat makes changes and adaptations.
 But otherwise, any changes in eating or elimination habits, weight, mobility, and daily behavior needs to be examined and your veterinarian is the best person to do that.